Dummi26/mers/README.md

 ### Getting rid of the if-else-chain

-Let's replace the if statement from before with a nice match statement!
+Let's replace the if statement from before with a match statement!

     counter = 0
     while {